 Each Parent-Teacher middle school conference is five minutes in length.
 We ask that you be mindful of the time.
 Teachers will have a sign-up sheet for a follow up phone call at their tables if you need additional time at the end of 5 minutes.

-PLEASE NOTE: Extra time slots have been added for Mr. Nichols & Mr. Schild on Wednesday and extra time slots for Mr. Nichols, Mr. Schild, Ms. Saluri & Miss Haecherl on Thursday.
+PLEASE NOTE: Extra time slots have been added for Mr. Schild on Wednesday and extra time slots for Mr. Schild, Ms. Saluri & Miss Haecherl on Thursday.
+Per the email to parents yesterday, Mr. Nichols is just returning from medical leave and will not be holding spring conferences.
+He will send home a mid-semester progress report for your student.

 Please schedule one time slot per child, per teacher, if you have multiple children in middle school.